Corey Graves: Legacy

 Legendary Professional wrestling commentator and WWE Hall of Famer Jim Ross has stated that "Graves is the brightest young on-air talent that WWE has developed in years".

 Fellow WWE commentator and broadcast colleague, Michael Cole has praised Graves stating "We gave him a chance and he really worked hard at it.
 This didn't come to him easy.
 He put a lot of time in at the Performance Center, and hours and hours of work.
 "We put him on Raw, and he took off.
 He's the new guy, he's the new heel.
 "He's got a unique presence, he's got sarcasm and he's got wit, and he also has the experience of being in the ring, being a former NXT tag team champion.
-He has everything. he's the future of what we do here".
+He has everything.
+A good looking young kid - he's the future of what we do here".

 Professional wrestling promoter and booker Eric Bischoff has praised Graves as an "amazingly talented guy" and "an exceptional talent".
 Bischoff also further reiterated that Graves is "Very different, has his own way about him.
 He's got a vibe and an approach to the business that I really love, and I think it makes him unique.
 But think about that.
 Think about how much wrestling, how many stories, think about what Corey Graves in particular had to do every week.
 Unless you've done that job, even if you've done that job, it's hard to imagine".

 Professional wrestling Legend and WWE Hall of Famer Arn Anderson, has also praised Graves stating "He obviously has the in-ring background, he has a cool look, it feels like he's 'inside baseball' enough and up on his stuff where 'smart fans' can enjoy his work, he checks Vince's boxes".
 "Just his appearance alone made you pay attention and he appealed to a younger crowd and I think you have to have a mix of different announcers that cover and check different boxes just like you have talent and Corey was a guy that was opinionated.
 I don't how much of those opinions were his own and those projected for him to have, but he fits in with that younger demographic and you're always wanting to grab that, that's for sure."

 Fellow WWE commentator colleague and broadcast partner Byron Saxton has praised Graves stating "there's been so many greats but when you look at Jesse [Ventura] and Bobby [Heenan] and all these great color guys, The King [Jerry Lawler], who have been in this company, you know, Corey [Graves] is right up there.
 He is so talented, he is so witty and it's a blessing for this company to have someone as talented as he is and I'm very fortunate I've been able to work with him as long as I have".